aneldev/dynadux-history-middleware/README.md

 **Restore points are introduced for the first time by this dynadux middleware.** This was possible with the flexibility that dynadux offers.

 _Restore points feature doesn't duplicate data but it uses indexes.
-So adding restore points doesn't increate the used memory._
+So adding restore points don't increase the used memory._

 ```